iced-rs/book/src/README.md

 ----------------

-# 🚧 Work in progress 🚧
+# 🚧 Work in Progress 🚧
 This book is largely incomplete.
 If you want to contribute, feel free to [join our Discord server](https://discord.gg/3xZJ65GAhd) and start a discussion there.

 While the book is being worked on, the best resources to get started with iced are: